-- 85. The Council does not provide temporary markers of any kind. - 86.
-Temporary wooden crosses not exceeding 91 cm high x 61 cm wide (3' x 2') are permitted at the discretion of, and by application to, the Clerk. - 87.
-Temporary markers may remain in place until the placing of a headstone, permanent vase or memorial or the expiration of a period of one year from the date of the last interment, whichever shall first occur.
+- 91. The Council does not provide temporary markers of any kind. - 92.
+Small temporary wooden plaques may be placed on the grave space following an interment.

+- 93. Temporary wooden crosses not exceeding 91 cm high x 61 cm wide (3' x 2') are permitted at the discretion of, and by application to, the Clerk. - 94.
+Temporary markers may remain in place for as long as desired by the grave owner, or until the placing of a permanent memorial.